shamshubham/forkify-application/README.md

 3. **Build the Project**:

-   Build the project files with Webpack:
+   Compile the project using Webpack:

    ```bash
    npm run build